 Lord, we pray for [name], asking that our God will make him worthy of his call and will fulfill by his power every good resolve and work of faith, so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.

 By the time the third child stood up to be confirmed, I noticed two things.
 First, I noticed that we used a different bible than we did at the Methodist church4.
-I remember thinking this seemed strange.
+I remember thinking how strange this seemed.
 Why did different churches need different bibles?
+If God wrote the Bible, wasn’t there only one of them?
 Secondly, I noticed that the verse chosen to celebrate this occasion seemed not to convey a tone of trust and joy for the young person, but quite the opposite!
 I was overwhelmed by the words “asking that our God will make him worthy of his call”.
 It seemed to me that, whereas most other celebrations and rituals would celebrate the moving forward to the next step of whatever it was they were for, this was far more a reaffirmation of this young person’s inability to function without God.
 It seemed like a seized opportunity to remind the person that he is still there, watching you.

 - Other than spouting off ideas, emotional sense of wonderment, and speculative ideas, my family was by no means deeply philosophical. ↩